 Launching with a budget of just 3m rand (c. £200k) demands cut-through communication.
 The brand launched with a super heroes campaign.
 The jingle espouses “Now Everyone Can Fly” (and there isn’t a plane in sight).

-Product and service appearance
+Convey personality through product and service appearance

-“In the event of a sudden loss of cabin pressure, masks will descend from the ceiling and provide free oxygen.
+“In the event of a sudden loss of cabin pressure, masks descend from the ceiling and provide free oxygen.
 Stop screaming, grab the mask, and pull it over your face.
 If you have a small child travelling with you, secure your mask before assisting with theirs.
-If you are travelling with more than one small child, pick your favourite.”
+If you are with more than one small child, pick your favourite.”

 “There are 50 ways to leave your lover, but there are only 4 ways out of this airplane.”